 About the Division of Business Affairs

-The Division of Business Affairs at Appalachian State University works to provide the most effective and efficient accounting and budgeting of the university's financial resources, while also providing exemplary services that maintain the support necessary for the infrastructure, safety and physical operation of the campus.
-This administrative division oversees 14 units: Controller’s Office; Parking and Transportation; Environmental Health, Safety, and Emergency Management; Physical Plant; Student Accounts; Budget Office; Business Systems; University Post Office; Planning, Design and Construction; Materials Management; University Police; Auxiliary Services; The Appalachian Loft facility in New York City; and New River Light and Power Company.
-Learn more at http://businessaffairs.appstate.edu.
+The Division of Business Affairs at Appalachian State University works to provide the most effective and efficient accounting and budgeting of the university’s financial resources, while also providing exemplary services that maintain the support necessary for the infrastructure, safety and physical operation of the campus.
+This administrative division oversees 13 units: Parking and Transportation; Conference and Event Services; University Post Office; University Bookstore; Campus Dining; Controller’s Office; Budget Office; Business Systems; Materials Management; Facilities Operations; Planning, Design and Construction; New River Light and Power; and the Appalachian Loft facility in New York City.
+Learn more at https://businessaffairs.appstate.edu.